minihays/minihays.github.io/categories.markdown

 {% endfor %}

 # All Things COVID
-{% for post in site.categories.Covid %}
+{% for post in site.categories.COVID %}
  <li><span>{{ post.date | date_to_string }}</span> &nbsp; <a href="{{ post.url }}">{{ post.title }}</a></li>
 {% endfor %}